 All that for only $450?

 The annual membership fee for the Platinum Card is $450.
-Obviously that’s not cheap.
-It’s one of the most exclusive credit cards there is.
-For the average Joe or Jane, it probably won’t make sense because in order for it to be worth it, you need to be using the benefits.
+Obviously that’s not inexpensive.
+It’s one of the more exclusive credit cards in the market.
+For the average Joe or Jane, it probably won’t make sense because in order to enjoy its true value you must utilize the benefits.

 And if you do use the benefits?
-Well, then the card is worth its weight in platinum.
+Well, then the card could be worth its weight in platinum.

 Because in addition to the Fine Hotels and Resorts from American Express, you are getting a number other benefits that can save you quite a bit of money.
 The most noteworthy are:

 - Up to $200 each year in airline fee credits.
 Simply select an airline (any qualifying airline) and enroll it with AmEx to get refunded up to $200 each year in the incidental fees charged by the airline.
 For things like checked bag fees, in-flight food and beverage, pet kennel fees, and that kind of stuff.